Mass Poor People’s and Low Wage Workers’ Assembly and Moral March on Washington

 - An escalated response to the extreme times we are living is needed—coordinated non-violent moral fusion direct action for 40 days of over 38,000 people of faith and conscience in 38 state capitals and in Washington, DC—with a set of demands that cannot be ignored.

-- Following the season of action, massive voter registration and Get-Out-the Vote drives will be organized through the mid-term elections.
-Specific national and state organizing campaigns will come together in 2019 through 2020 for electoral and justice organizing.
+- Following the season of action, massive voter registration and Get-Out-the Vote drives were organized through the mid-term elections.
+Specific national and state organizing campaigns will came together in 2019 through 2020 for electoral and justice organizing.
+Get ready for 2022!